 There’s also a neat extra feature known as a hidden wallet, which allows you to set up different wallet interfaces on the device.
-These are accessed by a different pin code, so if you’re the victim of a $5 wrench attack and someone is forcing you to give them access to your device, then you can misdirect them to a wallet with only a small amount of coins contained within.
+These are accessed by a different pin code, so if you’re the victim of a $5 wrench attack and someone is forcing you to give them access to your device, you can misdirect them to a wallet with only a small amount of coins contained within.

-They will remain unaware that the majority of your coins are stored elsewhere on the device and they won’t be able to access them even if they make off with it.
+They will remain unaware that the majority of your coins are stored elsewhere on the device, and they won’t be able to access them even if they make off with it.